SpaceFace15/frugal-u-docs/README.md

 ### **Diving Deeper Into What Request and Responses Are**<a id="dd"></a>

 At the heart of every interaction with a RESTful API are requests and responses — a two-way conversation between a client (like a browser or app) and a server.
-A request is the action initiated by the client to access or modify a resource — such as asking for budgeting tips, submitting new expenses, or updating a user's profile.
+A request is the action initiated by the client to access or modify a resource, such as asking for budgeting tips, submitting new expenses, or updating a user's profile.
 This is done using standard HTTP methods like GET, POST, PUT, or DELETE.
-Each request targets a specific endpoint, and may include additional details like parameters, query strings, or authentication tokens.
+Each request targets a specific endpoint and may include additional details like parameters, query strings, or authentication tokens.
 In response, the API server returns structured data (usually in JSON format) along with a status code that communicates whether the request succeeded, failed, or needs further input.
 JSON, short for JavaScript Object Notation, is a lightweight data format that’s easy to read and ideal for web-based applications.
 Some legacy systems may still use XML, but JSON is by far the modern standard.

 ![Image](./APIPnV/FRStrap.png)